 The allocation of taxes under the tax funding agreement is recognised as either an increase or decrease in the subsidiaries' intercompany accounts with the tax consolidation group Head Company.
 The Group has chosen to adopt the Group Allocation method as outlined in Interpretation 1052 'Tax Consolidation Accounting' as the basis to determine each members' current and deferred taxes.
-The Group Allocation method as adopted by the Group will not give rise to any contribution or distribution of the subsidiaries' equity accounts as there will not be any differences between the current tax amount that is allocated under the tax funding agreement and the amount that is allocated under the Group Allocation method.
+The Group Allocation had as adopted by the Group will not give rise to any contribution or distribution of the subsidiaries' equity accounts as there will not be any differences between the current tax amount that is allocated under the Group Allocation method.

-randing agreement and the amount that is allocated under the Group Allocation method.
-2014 2013 \$m \$m 12.
-Dividends Dividends declared and paid during the year on ordinary shares Final dividend paid during the year in respect of the year ended 30 June 2013 ^a 16.5 - Interim dividend paid during the year in respect of the half year ended 31 December 2013 b 33.0 33.0 49.5 33.0 a A final dividend of 2 cents per share fully franked for the year ended 30 June 2013 was declared on 22 August 2013 and paid on 9 October 2013 b An interim dividend of 4 cents per share fully franked for the half year ended 31 December 2013 was declared on 5 February 2014 and paid on 14 March 2014 Dividends declared after balance date Final dividend declared for the year ended 30 June 2014 ^c 33.0 16.5 c Since the end of the financial year, the directors have declared a final dividend of 4 cents per ordinary share (2013: 2 cents), fully franked.
+\$m \$m .
+Dividends Dividends declared and paid during the year on ordinary shares Final dividend paid during the year in respect of the year ended 30 June 2013 ^a 16.5 - Interim dividend paid during the year in respect of the half year ended 31 December 2013 b 33.0 33.0 49.5 33.0 a A final dividend of 2 cents per share fully franked for the year ended 30 June 2013 was declared on 22 August 2013 and paid on 9 October 2013 b An interim dividend of 4 cents per share fully franked for the half year ended 31 December 2013 was declared on 5 February 2014 and paid on 14 March 2014 Dividends declared after balance date Final dividend declared for the year ended 30 June 2014 ^c 33.0 16.5 Since the end of the financial year, the directors have declared a final dividend of 4 cents per ordinary share (2013: 2 cents), fully franked.
 The aggregate amount is expected to be paid on 30 September 2014 out of retained earnings at 30 June 2014, but not recognised as a liability at the end of the year.
 Franking credit balance Amount of franking credits available to shareholders 27.5 4.2

-2014 \$m 2013 \$m 13.
-Earnings per share Net profit after tax attributable to ordinary shareholders 106.3 83.5 Basic and diluted earnings per share (cents per share) 12.9 10.1 2014 Number 2013 Number Weighted average number of shares used as the denominator Weighted average number of ordinary shares issued 825,672,730 825,672,730
+13. Earnings per share

+Net profit after tax attributable to ordinary shareholders

+Basic and diluted earnings per share (cents per share)

+Weighted average number of shares used as the denominator

+Weighted average number of ordinary shares issued